eeshvardasikcm/shrota-dev/README.md

   - Standards written into private repository ✅
 - Shrota icons in App for all resolutions
   - design logo png ✅
+  - color pallette moved to shrota-dev ✅
-  - color pallette move to new HD Adobe project
+  - color pallette copied to new HD Adobe project
   - Full HD image creation
     - shapes and text outlined
     - colors painted